cminyard/gensio/BUILDING.rst

 You also don't need to install alsa, it uses the Windows sound interface for sound.

-The cm108gpio uses native windows interfaces, so udev is not required.
+cm108gpio uses native windows interfaces, so udev is not required.

+The ucrt64 and mingw64 interfaces work very well on Windows.
+These are native interfaces and binaries from these will run without the msys structure (though you will need some DLLs from them).

-You can compile under msys, which is there primarily to support file transfers with gtlssync and gtlssh.
+You can compile under msys (Unix emulation under Windows), which is there primarily to support file transfers with gtlssync and gtlssh.
 It uses the native Windows interfaces MDNS and sound, but those are not well tested.
 Outside of that, things may or may not work.
 In particular, gtlsshd will not compile.
 You can specify serial ports with //./COM<n>, but there are issues.
 Python maybe sort of works.
 Tests do not run.
 For anything besides running gtlssh and doing file transfers, you should probably use the native version.
 These things can be fixed, but they will take some work.

 The Windows built-in MDNS interfaces are used, so you don't need avahi or DNSSD.
 You will need to install the pcre library if you want